jbvernejoux/IISLogsCleanup/README.md

-Forked from the original author to implement changes written in comments of the Paul Cunningham's blog.
+Forked from the original author only to implement changes written/suggested in comments of the Paul Cunningham's blog.
 Thanks to Paul Cunningham.

 No more changes than these (from the comments section of the script) :